Lessons Learned From My Hamster

 He may not be as bright as a dog, but let me tell you this, once this guy has his mind on something, he'll do everything in his power to accomplish what he wanted to do.
 He keeps trying, over and over again, to get out of his aquarium.
 Guess what, he even made it, twice.

-So, lesson number one: try hard to do the things you want, and if you fail, try again, and no matter how many times you fail, you need to get up and try again.
+So, lesson number one: try hard to do the things you want, and if you fail, try again, and no matter how many times you fail, you need to get up and try doing the same thing from a different angle.

 Get enough sleep